anesum99/stanford_compression_library/Milestone.md

 ## Project Statement

-Often, data is compressed once while the decoding is later done several times, probably by several users.
-In such cases, it is desirable that the decoding operation be as fast as possible.
-The current SCL implementation of rANS is slowed down by the binary search for the symbol from the cumulative frequency table.
+Often, data is compressed once while the decoding is later done several times, probably by several<br/> users.
+In such cases, it is desirable that the decoding operation be as fast as possible.<br/> The current SCL implementation of rANS is slowed down by the binary search for the symbol from the <br/>
-This project aims to reduce this compute complexity from Olog(M) to constant time per symbol using the Alias method and subsequently speed up the decoding process.
+cumulative frequency table.
+This project aims to reduce this compute complexity from Olog(M) to <br/>
+constant time per symbol using the Alias method and subsequently speed up the decoding process. <br/>

 ## Literature Review
 1. rANS with static probability distributions